-Parents shall have unlimited access to their child throughout the day while they are attending the after school care program.
+Parents shall have unlimited access to their child throughout the day while they are attending the After School Arts Program.
 However, in situations where parental contact is prohibited by court order, a copy of the applicable portion of the court order must be provided by the parent or custodian and made part of the child's file.